 Oral surgery: Hospital charges in connection with oral surgery involving teeth, gums, or the alveolar process, only if it is medically necessary to perform oral surgery in a hospital setting rather than in a dentist's office.
-If medically necessary, the medical option will pay room and board, anesthesia, and miscellaneous hospital charges.
-Oral surgeons' and dentists' fees are not covered under the medical options.
+If medically necessary, the Medical Benefits Option will pay room and board, anesthesia, and miscellaneous hospital charges.
+Oral surgeons' and dentists' fees are not covered under the Medical Benefits Options.
 However, they may be covered under the Dental Benefit.

 Outpatient surgery: Charges for services and supplies for a medically necessary surgical procedure performed on an outpatient basis at a hospital, freestanding surgical facility, or physician's office.
-You should pre-authorize the surgery through QuickReview to ensure the procedure is medically necessary.
+You should pre-authorize the surgery by contacting your Network/Claim Administrator to ensure the procedure is medically necessary.

-Physical or occupational therapy: Medically necessary restorative and rehabilitative care by a licensed physical or occupational therapist when ordered by a physician
+Physical or occupational therapy: Medically necessary restorative and rehabilitative care by a licensed physical or occupational therapist when ordered by a physician.
+Please note that these services are covered in-network.
+There is no coverage available if you receive these services from an out-of-network provider under the PPO 750, PPO 1500 and PPO 2500 medical options.

-Physician's services: Office visits and other medical care, treatment, surgical procedures, and post-operative care for medically necessary diagnosis or treatment of an illness or injury.
-The Medical Options cover office visits for certain preventive care, as explained under Preventive Care.
+Physician's services: Office visits and other medical care, treatment, surgical procedures, and postoperative care for medically necessary diagnosis or treatment of an illness or injury are covered when provided by a physician who is registered, licensed, or certified by the state in which he or she practices.
+The Medical Benefits Options cover office visits for certain preventive care, as explained under Preventive Care.